fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 ### 11. Run three commands on the command line.

-Copy/paste or type out the following commands one at a time (hit Enter and wait for each one to finish before running the next one)
+Copy and paste the following commands one at a time (hit Enter and wait for each one to finish before running the next one)
 ```
 curl -o Install.sh https://raw.githubusercontent.com/fgamgee/Jitsi-Meet-Secure-Server/master/code/Install.sh
 chmod +x Install.sh
 sudo ./Install.sh
 ```
-### 12. Answer a few prompts.
+### 12. ***Carefully*** Answer a few prompts.
-_If you make a mistake anywhere, it's very quick and easy to start over by setting up a new instance.
-See below for how to set up a new instance._
+_If you make a mistake anywhere, you will need to start over by setting up a new instance.
+See at the bottom, step 16, for how to set up a new instance._

 Once you start running the last command, a lot of text will start scrolling past on the screen.
-You will get a blue or pink screen – with a red **<Yes\>** - press enter – **TWICE**.
+You will get a blue or pink screen – with a red **<Yes\>** - press **Enter** – **Twice**.

 More text will scroll – occasionally it will stop scrolling for a minute – be patient.
-If everything is going well you will get another bright pink or blue screen. **Type in your domain name and press enter.**
+If everything is going well you will get another bright pink or blue screen. **Type in your domainname and press enter.** (*eg.* example.com)

-Almost immediately, another pink or blue screen will say **"Generate a new self-signed certificate …."** Press enter.
+Almost immediately, another pink or blue screen will say **"Generate a new self-signed certificate …."** Press **Enter**.
 We will change this to a real certificate very soon.

 More text….
 Be patient.
 Next you will get a prompt:
 ```
 Enter your email and press [ENTER]:
 ```
-Enter the email address associated with your domain name and press enter.
+Enter the email address associated with your domain name (*eg.* user@gmail.com) and press **Enter**.
 This is sent to Let's Encrypt to obtain a security certificate.

 Then lots more text.
 You may see a couple of  ```[WARNING]``` messages but that is normal.
 The Init AIDE task will also take several minutes, so be patient if it appears to hang.
 Eventually you will see the message: